jdwh08/foxnote-quartzsite/content/Decision Trees.md

 aliases:
 tags:
   - ds/ml/trees
-edited: 2025-02-16T20:52
+edited: 2025-02-17T10:33
 created: 2024-09-17T20:53
 ---
 ### Definition:
 Using the features $X$, comes up with a series of `if-then` rules which best segment the target variable $y$.
+Store these as a [[Tree]] structure.

 [[Nonparametric Statistics|Nonparametric]] [[Supervised Machine Learning]] technique for both [[Regression]] and [[Classification]] tasks.